testing-cabal/testtools/doc/for-test-authors.rst

 -------------------

-Lots of the time we would like to conditionally import modules.  testtools needs to do this itself, and graciously extends the ability to its users.
+Lots of the time we would like to conditionally import modules.  testtools uses the small library extras to do this.
+This used to be part of testtools.

 Instead of::